Myths and questions about professionalism and fitness to practise

 The main thing for students to do is to share information with their medical school and see what support they can access.
 We and medical schools understand that students may go through difficult periods with physical or mental health issues during their time at university.
 Everyone's aim is for the students to excel in their studies, and the medical school / university has a lot of support systems in place to help students as much as possible, whatever the issue they are facing.
 These include personal tutors, student health services, occupational health, student advice centre, confidential counselling etc.

-We hope the practical advice on health is helpful for medical students, and we have also developed a case study on personal health as an additional resource, which you can access here.
+We hope the practical advice on health is helpful for medical students, and we have also developed a case study on personal health as an additional resource.

 Fitness to study

 On a separate note, when a student has a medical problem, it's important for medical schools to consider their fitness to study - whether they are well enough to participate and engage in their programme.
 The Higher Education Occupational Physicians group publishes fitness to train standards for medical students on its website.